SMCallan/DataLOGGER_2024FEB/README.md

 Leveraging high-quality hardware components like the ADS1115 ADC and the Raspberry Pi Display, the system not only captures precise environmental data but also presents it in an accessible manner, ensuring that critical information is always at the fingertips of the user.
 Whether for home automation, industrial monitoring, or research applications, this project stands as a testament to the versatility and power of combining modern hardware with sophisticated software architecture in environmental monitoring solutions.

 ---

-This version focuses on the core functionalities of your project, emphasizing how it performs and the concurrency of tasks, along with a brief overview of the hardware and software components involved.
-It avoids installation details, aiming to provide a clear understanding of the project's capabilities and operation.